LouisPetrik/cheatsheet/purescript.md

 ```
 { age: 22, name: "Max" }
 ```
-As you acn see, just like an object in JavaScript.
+As you can see, just like an object in JavaScript.

 ### Accessing a records properties
 Accessing those works just like in JavaScript, using the "."-operator.